Eric Carmen: Solo career

-In 1984, Carmen and Dean Pitchford co-wrote "Almost Paradise", the love theme from the film Footloose.
-The song, performed by Ann Wilson and Mike Reno, peaked at number seven on the Billboard Hot 100.
-In 1985, Carmen resurfaced on Geffen Records with a second self-titled album and a sizable comeback hit, "I Wanna Hear It from Your Lips".
+In 1984, Carmen and Dean Pitchford co-wrote "Almost Paradise," the love theme from the film Footloose.
+Performed by Ann Wilson and Mike Reno, the song peaked at number seven on the Billboard Hot 100.
+In 1985, Carmen resurfaced on Geffen Records with a second self-titled album and a sizable comeback hit, "I Wanna Hear It from Your Lips."
 The single hit the Adult Contemporary top 10 and the Pop top 40.
-The follow-up single, "I'm Through with Love", also climbed the Billboard Hot 100 and was in the top 20 of the Adult Contemporary chart.
-Another track from the album, "Maybe My Baby", later became a country hit for Louise Mandrell, reaching number eight on Billboards Hot Country Songs chart.
+The follow-up single, "I'm Through with Love," also climbed the Billboard Hot 100 and was in the top 20 of the Adult Contemporary chart.
+Another track from the album, "Maybe My Baby," later became a country hit for Louise Mandrell, reaching number eight on Billboards Hot Country Songs chart.
 "I Wanna Hear It from Your Lips" was also covered by Mandrell, but only reached No. 35 on the same chart.

-In 1987, Carmen's contribution to the hit film Dirty Dancing, "Hungry Eyes", hit number two on the Adult Contemporary chart and also returned him to the Pop top 10.
-"Reason to Try", a further contribution to the One Moment in Time compilation album of songs recorded for the 1988 Seoul Summer Olympics, kept Carmen's profile high in 1988, during which the nostalgic "Make Me Lose Control" also returned him to the number-one position on the Adult Contemporary chart – where it stayed for three straight weeks – as well as number three on the Billboard Hot 100.
-After a final minor chart hit in 1988 with "Reason to Try", from the Olympics-themed One Moment in Time compilation album, Carmen's career was largely inactive for a decade.
+In 1987, Carmen's contribution to the hit film Dirty Dancing, "Hungry Eyes," reached number two on the Adult Contemporary chart and also returned him to the Pop top 10.
+"Reason to Try," a further contribution to the One Moment in Time compilation album of songs recorded for the 1988 Seoul Summer Olympics, kept Carmen's profile high in 1988.
+Also in 1988, the nostalgic "Make Me Lose Control" reached the number one position on the Adult Contemporary chart (where it stayed for three straight weeks) and reached number three on the Billboard Hot 100.

-The album I Was Born to Love You was released in 2000; it had been released in 1998 in Japan as Winter Dreams.
+The album I Was Born to Love You was recorded in 1997 at Beachwood Studios (the same very studio he recorded "Hungry Eyes") by the production team of Lee Mars and Howard Perl.
+The album was released in 1998 in Japan as Winter Dreams.
 Carmen eschewed the use of a band on the recording, playing most of the instruments and programming the drum parts himself.
 The album did not find a large audience, but Carmen continued to enjoy success placing songs with other artists over the years.
-In 2000, he toured with Ringo Starr and His All Starr Band.
+In 2000, he toured with Ringo Starr & His All-Starr Band.
 On December 24, 2013, the first new recording in over 15 years by Carmen titled "Brand New Year" was released.
-The track, written and recorded in November and December 2013 in Ohio and Los Angeles, was issued as a free download by Legacy Recordings as a special "Christmas gift", to herald the March 2014 arrival of a 30-track career retrospective entitled The Essential Eric Carmen.
+The track, written and recorded in November and December 2013 in Ohio and Los Angeles, was issued as a free download by Legacy Recordings as a special "Christmas gift," to herald the March 2014 arrival of a 30-track career retrospective entitled The Essential Eric Carmen.